-- Actively participate at School and/or Faculty meetings and with guidance, contribute to planning activities or committee work to support capacity-building in the School/discipline. - Identify sources of funding to support individual or collaborative projects, relating to teaching, research and engagement practice in the discipline - Effective training of research support staff where required - Participate in community and professional activities related to the relevant disciplinary area - Effective demonstration and promotion of University values including diversity and inclusion and high standards of ethics and integrity - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 5 - Þ
+- Actively participate at School and/or Faculty meetings and contribute to planning or committee work to build capacity in the School/discipline. - Actively participate in key aspects of engagement within the University e.g. School's outreach, first year orientation, academic advice to external bodies - Engage key stakeholders in research in the design and dissemination of research - Facilitate the translation of research findings into policy and practice

+- Participate in community and professional activities related to the relevant disciplinary area including attendance and presentations at conferences and seminars - Positive engagement in learning and career development of self and others - Effective demonstration and promotion of University values including diversity and inclusion and high standards of ethics and integrity - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 5.